Tables

 Generating flashcards

 You can generate Concept/Descriptor flashcards from a table.
 Each value in the Name column is a Concept, and the other columns are Descriptors of that Concept.
-For each Descriptor, you can control whether flashcards are generated in the forward direction (show the Concept and column name and ask for the cell value), reverse direction (show the column name and cell value and ask for the Concept), or both.
+For each Descriptor, you can control whether flashcards are generated in the forward direction (show the Concept and column name and ask for the cell value), backward direction (show the column name and cell value and ask for the Concept), or both.

 To select what directions you want to use, hover over the column header and click on the flashcard icon.